mohamedhbibhazgui/tictactoe-game-and-tournament-management/README.md

 # random-TIC TAC TOE-project
 first year pre-engineering project written in C.
-(still missing an interface, the game runs on cmd)
+(currently missing an interface, the game runs on cmd)